-There is limited availability of skill education in schools.
+The availability of skill education in schools is limited.
 Less than half of the schools offer skill courses for Grade 9 and above.
-Only some of the students can be seen opting for skill courses from those schools.
-Schools must consider expanding the availability of such courses and further motivate the students to get enrolled in them.
+However, participation in these courses remains partial.
+There is a need to consider expanding the availability of such courses and further motivate the students to select those courses.